You can crush your college interview - we promise.

-Whereas a question about a role model could push you to name a family member or close friend, this question calls out for examples from a favourite historical figure or current political/business leader.
-We suggest using historical figures as your reference points, since their reputations are already established.
+Whereas a question about a role model could push you to name a family member or close friend, this question calls out for examples from a favorite historical figure or current political/business leader.
+We suggest using historical figures as your reference points since their reputations are already established and most likely less fueled by current political opinion.
 From there, name a few qualities and tie them back to actions that leader has taken.

 13. What type of student are you?

-Be honest here (and throughout your college interview).
+Every student is different so there is no wrong answer – just an honest one.
 Maybe you’re constantly taking notes, perhaps you ask a lot of questions.
 Perhaps you learn best by listening and reflecting.
 This question can teach the school a lot about you, so you’ll want to share examples of how you’ve contributed to classes in your prior academic life.

 14. Why You?

 This question is the flip side of “Why Us?” – where the school asks you to give reasons why they should admit you.
-This one should be a slam dunk.
-You’ll want to give a confident answer without seeming too arrogant, focusing on your prior academic success, track record of extracurricular activities and your personal values.
+This one should be a slam dunk but often is very challenging.
+You’ll want to give a confident answer without seeming too arrogant, focusing on your prior academic success, track record of extracurricular activities, and personal values.
 If possible, connect those three areas to how you’ll do in college.
 For example, how you were a member of the swim team and hope to continue to participate in this activity as part of your college’s team.

 15. What school activity have you been most proud of?